41 Execs Discuss Key B2B Marketing Metrics to Watch

 Marketing Influenced Revenue: Marketing has a significant influence on revenue performance even after a top funnel traditional lead handoff.
 Each marketing touchpoint through any attributable channel can help sales drive a opportunity closer to a win.
 This doesn’t take any credit away from sales.
 Measuring the touchpoints shows where opportunities were influenced especially if control data shows how deals were accelerated.

-Opportunities Created per Month: Sales come from oportunities.
+Opportunities Created per Month: Sales come from opportunities.
 Opportunity creation can indicate a strong campaign engine and provide a leading indicator for future sales performance, especially when used in context of sales pipeline velocity.

 Nimble | Product Marketing Manager